 - How to store answers in your calculator

-- How to write answers in a your body without getting caught
+- How to write answers in your body without being caught

 I’m referring to positive strategies that worked for me, such as:

 1).
-Knowing the types of topics you love the most
+Knowing the topics you love the most

-I’ve already advised you try your best to be friends with every topic.
+I’ve already advised you to become friends with every topic.

-My favourite topics for Elective Mathematics included:
+My favourite topics for Elective Mathematics back when I was in high school included:

 This strategy has helped me to score great marks in the following areas:

-I didn’t like going through the hustle of trying to create an introduction opener.
-So, I had about 5 predefined introductions stored in my head.
+I didn’t enjoy going through the hustle of trying to create an introduction.
+So I had about 5 pre-defined introductions stored in my head.

 This would enable you to make smart decisions before the WASSCE.